Ohio State vs. Indiana: Sportsbook promo codes, odds, spread, over/under - January 6

 - Odds to win the national championship: +6500

-- In terms of its odds to win the national championship (+6500), Ohio State is 30th in the country.
-It is three spots below that, 33rd, according to computer rankings.
+- The Buckeyes were +7000 to win the national championship at the beginning of the season, and have now moved up to +6500, which is the 46th-biggest change in the country.

-- In terms of their national championship odds, the Buckeyes have had the 46th-biggest change this season, improving from +7000 at the start to +6500.

-- Ohio State has a 1.5% chance of winning the national championship, based on its moneyline odds.
+- Based on its moneyline odds, Ohio State has a 1.5% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!